Leo-Corporation/Blog/blog/content/post/internettest-pro-version-7102209/index.md

 ## Confidential Mode
 The Confidential Mode is a new feature of InternetTest which aims to protect the privacy and sensitive information of our users.
 It can be toggled from anywhere in the app; by clicking the button in the title bar.
 Once it is enabled, IP addresses (and their details), WiFi networks SSIDs, and some IP Config information will be hidden.
-You can still retrieve these information by disabling Confidential Mode.
+You can still retrieve this information by disabling Confidential Mode.

 ## Download